TangoAgency/material-intro-screen/README.md

  - For parallax I have used files from [Material Intro] by [@HeinrichReimer]
  - [InkPageIndicator.java] by [@NickButcher]
  - Images used to create sample app are from [freepik]
+ - For over scroll effect on last slide I have partially used [Android-Overscroll-ViewPager]

 ## Getting Help